seanblonien/deep-enum-core/README.md

 ```

 Here is an example of creating a deep-enum constant for type-safety and for using specific values for each constant:

+TODO: show code example of using enum `as const`

 ### **Deep Enum Interface**